sergeybratus/elfbac-arm/tools/README.md

 Data transitions are defined by a from and to state (state names as defined in the states list), flags denoting access restrictions, base address, and size.

-Please refer to the example policy JSON file for the exact structure required by the tool.
+Please refer to the example policy JSON files from the examples/ folder for the exact structure required by the tool and how to construct policies descriptions for new programs.

 ## Under the Hood